component-creator-plugin/react-component-creator-plugin/CHANGE-NOTES.md

+- v0.6.0 Use component-creator-lib
+    - Fix windows paths
+    - Update documentation
+    - Add camelcase and pascalcase variables for templates
 - v0.5.0 Checkboxes checked by default can be configured in the settings
 - v0.4.0 Add Customisable templates.
 Improve a lot of code.
 Update doc
 - v0.2.1 Export enum for action types